Simulating Noisy Variational Quantum Algorithms: A Polynomial Approach: Conclusions and Discussions

 \section{Conclusions and Discussions}

-In this work, we have developed a novel polynomial-scale method for approximating the noisy cost function $\widehat{\mathcal{L}}$ of quantum mean values in VQAs under the independent single-qubit depolarizing noise.
-This method is based on the path integrals in the Pauli basis.
-We have proved that the time complexity of this method exhibits a polynomial relationship with the number of qubits $n$, the circuit depth $L$, the inverse of truncation error $\varepsilon$, and the inverse of success probability $\delta$.
-Additionally, we analyzed how variations in the noise rate $\lambda$ affect the classical simulatability of VQAs.
-We have proved that when the noise rate exceeds $\frac{1}{\log{L}}$, the computational complexity is of $\mathrm{Poly}\left(n,L\right)$.
+In this work, we have introduced OBPPP, a novel polynomial-scale method for approximating expectation values in VQAs under the single-qubit Pauli noise.
+This method is based on the truncated path integral on the Pauli basis.

-These results highlight the crucial role that noise plays in shaping the computational efficiency and feasibility of classical simulations.

-It is important to note that the establishment of our method is based on the following prerequisites: firstly, we restrict the gates in the quantum circuit to be composed of Clifford gates $\{\mathrm{H}, \mathrm{S}, \mathrm{CNOT}\}$ and single-parameter Pauli rotation gates.
-Secondly, we require that the set $\{\overline{\sigma}_{i,j}\}$ defined in Eq.~\eqref{eq:effected_Pauli} could generate all Pauli words $\{\mathbb{I},X,Y,Z\}^{\otimes n}$.
-Furthermore, we specify that non-zero elements of the initial state's density $\rho$ in computational basis and the Hamiltonian $H$ in Pauli basis scale polynomially with $n$.
-Lastly, we focus exclusively on the scenario of the independent single-qubit depolarizing noise.